erudit/eruditorg/README.md

 # Running the tests

-You can run the tests with:
+You can run the tests with pytest:

     $ PYTHONPATH=".:./eruditorg/" pytest tests/

+# Black and flake8

+Black is configured in `pyproject.toml`.
+You can run it with:

+    $ black eruditorg/ tests/

+Flake8 is configured in `.flake8`.
+You can run it with:

+    # flake8 eruditorg/ tests/

 # Documentation